 When business is conducted between two countries, translations of numerous documents and legal instruments are required by French or foreign authorities.
 This article clarifies the different stages and procedures that are required.

-A translation under oath, or a sworn translation, is prepared by an Expert translator associated with a Court of Appeal, or Court of Cassation, who certifies that it is a true translation of the original.
-This is the type of translation most often required by authorities or public administrations.
+In France, a translation under oath, or a sworn translation, is prepared by an Expert translator associated with a Court of Appeal, or Court of Cassation, who swears that it is a true translation of the original.
+This is the type of translation most often required by French authorities or public administrations.

 It should be noted that in certain countries, such as the United Kingdom, the title of sworn translator does not exist.

-A certified translation is the translation of a document that will be used by a non-governmental institution, such as a university, school, insurance company, or even a potential future employer.
+Instead, a certified translation of a document will be used by a government or non-government institution, such as a university, school, insurance company, or even a potential future employer.

-A certified translation is produced by a professional translator who is qualified to ensure that the translation is true to the source document.
-The translator is recognized by national translators' associations; and a certificate of translation certifying that the translation is true to the original is submitted with the translation.
+For the UK and Australia, a certified translation is produced by a professional translator who is qualified to ensure that the translation is true to the source document.
+The translator is recognised by a national translators’ association (for Australia, NAATI, the National Association of Translators and Interpreters, and for the UK, the CIoL, the Chartered Institute of Linguists) and a certificate of translation certifying that the translation is true to the original is submitted with the translation.

-A certification of a translation, which is a necessary step for an apostille or legalization, can be issued free of charge in a municipal office, or, in exchange for payment, by a notary.
-Certification is a procedure that identifies the translator and, in addition, ensures that the translation was carried out by a legally authorized person; it makes no judgment at all as to the quality of this translation or the authenticity of the original.
+Certification is a procedure that identifies the translator and, in addition, ensures that the translation was carried out by a legally authorised person; it makes no objective judgment as to the quality of the translation or the authenticity of the original.
+It is the translator who certifies the translation, and it is a third-party, the national association, who can if need be authenticate the translator’s signature.

 Authentication: apostille and legalization